FilipMalczak/freestyle-writing/monday_tdd.md

 and maintenance time spent on Confluence or an equivalent).
 Don't underestimate the power of freestyle text, though.
 Sometimes a "letter from the past developer" can make new team members life much easier.
-Still, the point is - if someone won't know where to find the agreement, he won't check the agreement.
+Still, the point is - if someone won't know where to find the agreement, he won't check the agreement. **todo something about possibility of bookmarking the agreement storage, so they are available in a couple clicks**

 ## How could that be prevented? -- continued